retr0cube/fluoly/README.md

 ```
   install - Installs an Package.
       Options:
-          -sys           TEXT   Let's you choose which operating system version of a
+          -sys           TEXT   Lets you choose which operating system version of a
                                 package to choose.
 Note: This is only available for
                                 Tools.
-          -c, --cpu_arch TEXT   Let's you choose which CPU architecture version of a
+          -c, --cpu_arch TEXT   Lets you choose which CPU architecture version of a
                                 package to choose.
-Note: This is only available for
+Note: This is also only available for
                                 Tools.
-          -v, --version  TEXT   Let's you choose which version of a package to choose.
+          -v, --version  TEXT   Lets you choose which version of a package to choose.
-          -p, --path     TEXT   Let's you change the path where the package will be
+          -p, --path     TEXT   Lets you change the path where the package will be
                                 downloaded to.
-          -n, --name     TEXT   Changes the file name of the downloaded package.
+          -n, --name     TEXT   Changes the file name of the downloaded package file.
 ```
 #### - 🔍 Find:
 ```